Optimizing Heat Alert Issuance with Reinforcement Learning: Learning and Evaluation

-To ground our analysis and discussion, we note that \textsc{dqn} and \textsc{qrdqn} are off-policy methods which learn deterministic policies by directly solving for the optimal value function using the Bellman optimality condition in \eqref{eq:bellman}; exploration is induced only during training, for instance, using the epsilon-greedy algorithm.
-Whereas, \textsc{trpo} and \textsc{a2c} are on-policy methods which learn stochastic policies by direct optimization of the expected return in \cref{eq:objective} using refinements of the policy gradient theorem \citep{sutton1999policy}; exploration is inherent. \textsc{qrdqn} differs from \textsc{dqn} in that rather than estimating the average return from taking action $a$ at state $s$, it estimates the distribution over the returns using quantile regression.
-Compared to other common stochastic policy gradient algorithms, \textsc{trpo} is distinguished by its constraint on the size of the optimization step, so that the new policy lies within a ``trust region” from the previous policy, in which local approximations of the policy function are still accurate \citep{han_2023}. \textsc{a2c} improves on the basic setup of actor-critic by updating its policy model using the advantage function, which indicates how much better an action is than the alternative(s), rather than just the state-action value of that one action; this helps increase model stability \citep{han_2023}.
+We investigate using four common RL algorithms: Deep Q-learning (\textsc{dqn}), Quantile Regression Deep Q-learning (\textsc{qrdqn}), Trust Region Policy Optimization (\textsc{trpo}), and Advantage Actor-Critic (\textsc{a2c})---additional information on these algorithms is in Appendix \ref{rl-algos}.
+We use standard implementations of these methods available in the \texttt{Stable-Baselines3} Python library \cite{stable-baselines3}.
+To ground our analysis and discussion, note that \textsc{dqn} and \textsc{qrdqn} are off-policy methods which learn deterministic policies by directly solving for the optimal value function using the Bellman optimality condition in \eqref{eq:bellman}; exploration is induced only during training (e.g. epsilon-greedy).
+Whereas, \textsc{trpo} and \textsc{a2c} are on-policy methods which learn stochastic policies by direct optimization of the expected return in \eqref{eq:objective}, using refinements of the policy gradient theorem \cite{sutton1999policy}; exploration is inherent.